-The Strait of Juan de Fuca is a water body situated at the center of the international boundary between Canada and the United States.
-The Strait’s guided tours not only allow whale sightings, but they also allow the observer to spot sea lions and do some bird watching.
+The Strait of Juan de Fuca is a water body at the center of the international boundary between Canada and the United States.
+The Strait’s guided tours allow whale sightings and the observer to spot sea lions and do some bird watching.

 Specific areas along the Strait provide better whale sightings, including Freshwater Bay and Shipwreck Point.

 What is better than combining sun, sand, and sea?
 Having it happen in a place as breathtakingly beautiful as Hawaii.
-Hawaii is the only state in the U.S. that is completely made up of islands.
+Hawaii is the only state in the U.S. entirely made up of islands.